spatialos/gdk-for-unity/docs/modules/deployment-launcher/launch-deployments.md

 ### Launch deployments

-At the bottom of the deployment configurations panel, there is the **Launch deployment** button.
-You can select which deployment configuration you wish to launch and then select **Launch deployment**.
+In the deployment configuration panel, select which deployment you wish to launch from the drop-down list.
+To start your chosen deployment, press **Launch deployment**.

 <img src="{{assetRoot}}assets/modules/deployment-launcher/choose-launch-config.png" style="margin: 0 auto; width: auto; display: block;" />